bbauska/W3Cx-4of5-thru-May-2024/README.md

-Also, there is [a Timed Text Track API in the HTML5/HTML5.1 specification](https://www.w3.org/TR/html51/semantics-embedded-content.html#timed-text-tracks) that enables us to manipulate <track> contents from JavaScript.
+Also, there is [a Timed Text Track API in the HTML5/HTML5.1 specification](https://www.w3.org/TR/html51/semantics-embedded-content.html#timed-text-tracks) that enables us to manipulate &lt;track&gt; contents from JavaScript.
 Do you recall that text tracks are associated with WebVTT files?
 As a quick reminder, let's look at a WebVTT file: